teamfa/sails-hook-mongoat/README.md

 ## Usage ##

-    npm i sails-hooks-mongoat
+    npm i sails-hook-mongoat

-Then simply add an 'indexes' array property to your sails model(s) that you want to add customer indexers on.
+Then simply add an 'indexes' array property to your sails model(s) that you want to add custom indexers on.
 This contains all your indexes.

 Index properties: